 I’ve tried to reach out to a few people on the team, one person replied a few months back confirming initial layoffs and one of the main people in charge and my primary contact left me on read.
 This is after he told me not to hold off on making a video on the review unit that they just sent me.
 Soon after this, there were some major discounts available for the device presumably to get rid of the final stock/inventory.

-The worst thing this company did was just simply vanish right after.
-There was no official announcement, they did not care about the longevity of their devices, and they didn’t say anything to anybody.
-It had to be a moderator on their Discord server to say something in regard to this, and they weren’t even a part of the JingLing staff.
-This moderator was hopeful they could make a comeback but most of the people I was messaging were on the executive level and they haven’t been online on Discord in a long time.
+The worst thing this company did was just vanish right after.
+There was no official announcement; they did not care about the longevity of their devices, and they didn’t say anything to anybody.
+It had to be a moderator on their Discord server to say something regarding this, and they weren’t even a part of the JingLing staff.
+This moderator was hopeful they could make a comeback, but most of the people I was messaging were on the executive level, and they haven’t been online on Discord in a long time.

-I really do wish that this company would have succeeded because the hardware is fantastic.
+I really do wish that this company had succeeded because the hardware is fantastic.
 Their main problem was diving in headfirst too early and trying to compete at a level they weren’t ready for.
-Even in Discord a while back they were telling me about very ambitious plans including a JingPhone, JingBook, and more.
+Even in Discord a while back, they were telling me about very ambitious plans, including a JingPhone, JingBook, and more.

-In hindsight, they should have put more resources in the hardware instead of the software and used the community to get themselves up and moving.
-It’s companies in the Linux ecosystem like Pine64 that take advantage of the community support to end up succeeding.
+In hindsight, they should have put more resources into the hardware instead of the software and used the community to get themselves up and moving.
+It’s companies in the Linux ecosystem, like Pine64, that take advantage of the community support to end up succeeding.
 This could have been wonderful, and I still hope that there’s a small team that can turn this operation around, but more likely I hope that I future company can learn from what JingLing did right and wrong.